mitshell/CryptoMobile/README.md

 To be noted also that the library builds and runs fine with pypy3.

 ### Installing the ctypes version instead of the CPython wrappers
-There is still the possibility to install manually the historical version of the library which uses Python-only _ctypes_ source files.
+There is still the possibility to install manually the historical version (before 2019) of the library which uses Python-only _ctypes_ source files.
 A *CM_ctypes.py* is available in the \_ctypes directory for this purpose.
+Please note that this part is not supported anymore, no more tested, and may not work correctly or even at all.

 ## Usage
 Most of the classes and methods have docstrings.
 Just read them to get information